AlaFadeli/Quiz_Bot/README.md

 ## 🚀 Features

 - ✅ Built with python-telegram-bot
-- ⏱️ Auto-scheduling: runs daily from 8 AM to midnight
+- ⏱️ Auto-scheduling: runs daily from 8 AM to midnight (datetime)
 - ☁️ Deployed on [Railway](https://railway.app/) (no local server needed)
-- 🧠 Quiz/FAQ logic using a structured JSON file
+- 🧠 Quiz logic using a structured JSON file
-- 🔒 Secure: secrets stored as Railway environment variables
+- 🔒 Secure: secrets stored as Railway environment variables (bot token)
+-
 ---

 ## 📦 Tech Stack